 Start your 8 day, one way journey across 110km of beautiful hiking across the shipwreck coast, trekking towards Port Campbell national park.

 Your journey starts at the Apollo Bay Visitor Information Centre and finishes at the iconic 12 Apostles in Port Campbell.
+Most hikers decide to challenge themselves and pitch a tent every night with sleeping bags, building a fire in designated camp sites and cooking their food.

 Here is a great guide to help you plan your Great Ocean Walk